Healthy Scalp and Luscious Hair the Natural TCM way

 Stress Management: Practice stress-reduction techniques such as yoga, meditation, or deep breathing exercises.

-Treatments at Common TCM for a Healthy Scalp and Hair:
+TCM Treatments at Common TCM for a Healthy Scalp and Hair

 Scalp and Body Acupuncture, in particular, can be used to target the scalp and improve blood circulation to hair follicles.
 This can aid in reducing hair loss and encouraging regrowth.
 Fine needles are also used on specific points on the body to enhance blood circulation, relax the nervous system and mitigate hormonal changes.